Mam talent!: Series 15 (2024)

+Series 16 (2025)

+XVI season Got Talent! will be broadcast by TVN on 1 March 2025.
+Agnieszka Chylińska, Marcin Prokop and Julia Wieniawa returned as a judges.
+Agnieszka Woźniak-Starak and Jan Pirowski returned as hosts.

+Series 17 (2026)

+XVII season Got Talent! will be broadcast by TVN on spring 2026.
+Agnieszka Chylińska, Marcin Prokop and Julia Wieniawa returned as a judges.
+Jan Pirowski returned as hosts.
+On August 22, 2025, TVN announced that Agnieszka Woźniak-Starak would no longer be a co-host.

 Special season

 Talent kontra Factor (Talent vs Factor) (27 September 2014 )

 This episode was live from Lublin.
 There were two teams – contestants from Mam talent! and from X Factor.
 Mam Talent! team leader was Agnieszka Chylińska (MT judge) and X Factor team Tatiana Okupnik (X Factor Judge).
 Agnieszka Szulim was the presenter of the show.